 Figure 35.
-Greenland shark caught in the annual spring survey Figure 36.
-Spatial distribution of bottom-trawl effort (1000 kW hr) based on logbooks from trawl fishery targeting demersal fish, shrimp, and Norway lobster in 2000, 2008, 2012, and 2018 Figure 37.
-MFRI overview of seabed mapping in Icelandic waters between 2000 and 2020.
-Source: https://www.hafogvatn.is/en/research/seabed-mapping Figure 38.
+Annual total bottom-trawl fishing effort (1000 kW day) based on logbooks from trawl fishery targeting (a) fish, (b) Norway lobster, and (c) shrimp in the whole Icelandic Waters ecoregion between 1996 and 2021...
+65 Figure 36.
+Spatial distribution of bottom-trawl effort (1000 kW hr) based on logbooks from trawl fishery targeting Figure 37.
+MFRI overview of seabed mapping in Icelandic waters between 2000 and 2022.
+Source: Figure 38.
 Benthos recorded in the autumn Icelandic autumn groundfish survey in 2020.
 Number (kg) per tow.
-58 Figure 39.
-Long term closures and selected fishing distribution around Iceland between 2009-2019 Figure 40.
+69 Figure 40.
 Regulatory long-term closures in Iceland, all gear types.
 Red closures tend to be bottom trawl and sometime all gear closures.
 Yellow/orange boxes with internal lines near the coast (East, West and North West) are longline closures.
 Open yellow/orange boxes south and southeast of Iceland are lobster trawl restricted areas.
-For details on each closure including dates and gear restrictions please click on each red box in the Atlas/GIS website managed by Fiskistofa at http://atlas.lmi.is/mapview/?application=haf Figure 41.
-Bottom trawl effort in Iceland.
-Red areas indicate highest effort, yellow areas indicate medium effort, while blue dots indicate lower effort.
-Source: Atlas/GIS website managed by Fiskistofa at http://atlas.lmi.is/mapview/?application=haf Figure 42.
-Capelin.
+For details on each closure including dates and gear restrictions please click on each red box in the Atlas/GIS Figure 41.
 Catches, acoustic index for immatures from autumn surveys, and SSB at spawning time (with 90% confidence limits since 2016).
-The SSB value for 2016 and onwards is not directly comparable to historical values because it is based on different assumptions about natural mortality Figure 43.
-Main outcome of the FMRI assessment in 2021 Figure 44.
-Overall number of ICG inspection from 1988 to 2021.
-Source: provided by the ICG during the remote audit, November 2021 Figure 45.
-Air surveillance by four different Icelandic assets from 2016 to 2021.
-Samtals is the total.
-Source: provided by the ICG during the remote audit, November 2021 Figure 46.
-Overview of ICG infringement reports in 2016-2021.
-Source: provided by the ICG during the remote audit, November 2021 Figure 47.
-Long term closures and selected fishing distribution around Iceland between 2009-2019
+The SSB value for 2016 and onwards is not directly comparable to historical values because it is based on different assumptions about natural mortality.
+Catches from the fishing year 2021/22 are obtained at publishing date and therefore not final......72 Figure 43.
+Overview of ICG infringement reports in 2017- (1st September) 2022.
+Source: provided by the ICG on